-The East River Waterfront Esplanade & Piers Project continues to progress as scheduled.
-During the quarter the subrecipient continued to perform pre-construction activities for Package 4.
-On Pier 35 the contractor continued to perform structural steel work and also worked on shop drawings for future construction at that site.
-New York City Economic Development Corporation is also in the process of procuring a design contractor for the north segment of the project (located between Peck Slip and Catherine Slip).
+The East River Waterfront Esplanade & Piers Project continues to progress on schedule.
+During the quarter the subrecipient, New York City Economic Development Corporation (NYCEDC), continued to perform pre-construction activities for Package 4.
+NYCEDC reported that the final Request for Proposals for site work was released this quarter.

+On Pier 35 the contractor continued to perform construction activities such as expansion joint/concrete pouring, electrical wiring, and structural steel work.
+The contractor also continued to review shop drawings for future construction at that site.
+Submittals of shop drawings are now 90% complete.

+Procurement of a design contractor for the North segment of the project (located between Peck Slip and Catherine Slip) remains ongoing.
+NYCEDC expects to issue a Request for Proposals for this segment early next quarter.
+Approximately \$1.7 million in reimbursement requests were paid this quarter from activity EREP-0240 in Grant 1.
 No reimbursement requests were paid from this grant during the quarter.